Last updated on June 29th, 2020 at 09:43 am

 I’ll add: I have paddled this river several times in the winter as an out-and-back.
 If you consider paddling through to Chokoloskee, keep Kelli’s advice mind.

-Tips for kayaking the Turner River:
+Tips for kayaking the Turner River

 - Map and Turner River trail guide from national park service.
 (PDF)

 - Be aware that it may be impassable when the water gets low.
 One March, we had tried to do the Turner, but it was too late in the season.
 Similarly, it is not a good trip for summer, when swarms of no-see-ums and mosquitos will greet you.
 From November to February, however, it would be hard to beat the beauty and wildlife of the Turner River.
+Check the water levels at the Big Cypress Visitor Center nearby.

 - Canoes or kayaks over 16 feet long will have a hard time maneuvering the mangrove tunnels.